 The safety of the children we care for is always our highest priority.

-OFSTED requirements are 1 adult to every 8 children, however we choose to exceed these by ensuring there is generally 1 adult to every 4 children and there are never more than 1 adult to 5 children.
+OFSTED requirements for pre school children are 1 adult to every 8 children, however we choose to exceed these by ensuring there is generally 1 adult to every 4 children at our pre school provision.

 We follow safer recruitment procedures for each member of staff including obtaining references and enhanced DBS checks (previously known as a Criminal Records Bureau Check) before they are allowed to work with the children.
 All our staff hold an up to date paediatric First Aid qualification and are trained in safeguarding and child protection.